Second Preference EB-2

 • Membership in a professional association(s)

 • Recognition for your achievements and significant contributions to your industry or field by your peers, government entities, professional or business organizations

 • Other comparable evidence of eligibility is also acceptable.

 Note: Employment-based, second-preference petitions must generally be accompanied by an approved individual labor certification from the Department of Labor on Form ETA-750.
 Please see the Department of Labor’s “Foreign Labor Certification” page for more information.

-To qualify for an EB-2 visa, your employer must file a Form I-140, Petition for Alien Worker.
+To qualify for an EB-2 visa in Rhode Island, your employer must file a Form I-140, Petition for Alien Worker.
 For more information about filing, see the “Forms” page.

 Family of EB-2 Visa Holders